AClavijo/Koa/README.md

 # Kings of APM

-Angular 4.3 perso project to improve apm in RTS games.
+Angular 4.3 perso project to improve apm (actions per minutes) in RTS games.

 > in developement =)